tarof429/stuckathome/k8s/pods.md

 - Sidecar is a pattern where two or more containers are deployed in a pod.

 - The sidecar pattern is useful when two containers are tightly coupled.

+## Exercises

+1. Suppose you have a pod called webapp.
+How can you find out what images are used in the webapp?
+Answer: run kubectl describe pod webapp | more.